AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 * A platform on the Ethereum blockchain for reusable KYC.
 * Users store their identity information in an encrypted, multisig-based way and get privately verified through the combination of AI technology and a community of carefully selected humans who work as verifiers.
 * Human verifiers must stake the network utility token (T2T) in order to be able to participate in the verification process, which creates the incentive for them to behave honestly - either they earn T2T or they lose their stake.
-* Companies that provide services for the end users, such as cryptocurrency trading platforms, may for valid reasons purchase access to information about their customers.
+* Companies that provide services for the end users, such as cryptocurrency trading platforms, may request access to KYC information about their customers.
+The customer has prerogative whether or not to grant his KYC information to the requesting platform.

-Traceto's main competitors are Civic, uPort and Selfkey.
-If you care to make an informed opinion, the [traceto.io whitepaper](https://traceto.io/static/wp/traceto_Whitepaper_v1_35_en.pdf) is well constructed, understandable and does cover the differences between Traceto and its competitors.
+The main competitors of traceto.io are Civic, uPort and Selfkey.
+If you care to make an informed opinion, the [traceto.io whitepaper](https://traceto.io/static/wp/traceto_Whitepaper_v1_35_en.pdf) is well constructed, understandable and does cover the differences between traceto.io and its competitors.

 ##### Chionh Chye Kit:
 ## "The regulatory standards in the crypto-world will only become more stringent."

-**The legal standards are often very unclear in an international industry that is as young as the blockchain sector, so let's first consider the basics: With Traceto, the personal data of the customer is stored within a dapp and available to crypto businesses only per qualified request.
+**The legal standards are often very unclear in an international industry that is as young as the blockchain sector, so let's first consider the basics: With traceto.io, the personal data of the customer is stored within a dapp and available to crypto businesses only per qualified request.
 Is this a legally acceptable model for instance for cryptocurrency exchanges - something, that businesses could readily implement and use even these days?**

 It is true that the details of the particular law might differ from country to country but in general, cryptocurrency exchanges always have the obligation to perform due diligence so that they can combat money laundering and financing of terrorism.